Table of Contents

 However, there are some exceptions.

-In addition, the iQue 3DS XL can run Taiwanese cartridges.
+In addition, the iQue 3DS XL can run some Taiwan-market cartridges — but not all of them.

 4. 3DS cartridges with two languages: traditional Chinese and simplified Chinese.